What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 5. Align with company budget

-Ensure the OTE structure aligns with your company’s budget.
+Ensure this structure aligns with your company’s budget.
 Determine how much you’re willing to pay top performers without negatively impacting your profit margins.

 Use historical performance data to estimate the total cost of commission pay-outs over the year.
 Involving an internal or external finance team at this point will allow for all bases to be covered and ensure that you are not exceeding budget.